 There is a literal river of sweat running over my laptop!
 Seriously, I may electrocute myself before the day is over!

 Last Lousy Point: The five elemental baby birds, who can only be obtained by getting every other viviosaur in the game and then maxing their levels.
 Yikes!
-They used to be downloadable from the Nintendo Channel on the Wii, but have since disappeared to make room for the Champions demo.
+They used to be downloadable from the Nintendo Channel on the Wii, but havesince disappeared, as the aforementioned channel is no longer supported.

 More generally, you may find yourself gritting your teeth over the last lousy point of every single fossil you can clean.
 Properly-cleaned fossils are worth a ton of experience points, way more than you can reasonably give any specific vivosaur through combat.
 It's not mandatory to get everything perfect, but for perfectionists...